-The asses ssmer t of this Domain is based on the following outcomes: 4.1 Professionalism: Demonstrate ethical behaviours and professional values including integrity; compassion; self-awareness, empathy; patient confidentiality and respect for all.
-4.2 Self-management: Self-evaluate and optimise their personal health, wellbeing and professional practice, including responding to fatigue and managing stress to mitigate health risks of professional practice.
-4.3 Self-education: Demonstrate lifelong learning behaviours and participate in, and contribute to, teaching and supervision.
+The asse ssme nt of this Domain is based on the following outcomes: [tick all that apply] 4.1 Professionalism: Demonstrate ethical behaviours and professional values including integrity; compassion; self-awareness, empathy; patient confidentiality and respect for all.
+4.2 Self-management: Identify factors and optimise personal wellbeing and professional practice, including responding to fatigue, and recognising and respecting one's own limitations to mitigate risks associated with professional practice.
+4.3 Self-education: Demonstrate lifelong learning behaviours and participate in, and contribute to, teaching and supervision and feedback.
 4.4 Clinical responsibility: Take increasing responsibility for patient care, while recognising the limits of their expertise and involving other professionals as needed to contribute to patient care.
 4.5 Teamwork: Respect the roles and expertise of healthcare professionals, learn and work collaboratively as a member of an inter-professional team.
 4.6 Safe workplace culture: Contribute to safe and supportive work environments, including being aware of professional standards and institutional policies and processes regarding bullying, harassment and discrimination for themselves and others.
-4.7 Time management: Effectively manage time and workload demands, be punctual, and show ability to prioritise workload to manage patient outcomes and health service functions. ove outcomes were NOT observed a matrix table will ask to identify: a) which outcome and b) whether ence was provided in the learning plan against that outcome (e.g. attendance at a course)]
+4.7 Culturally safe practice for Aboriginal and Torres Strait Islander patients: Critically evaluate cultural and clinical competencies to improve culturally safe practice and create culturally safe environments for Indigenous communities.
+Incorporate into the learning plan strategies to address any identified gaps in knowledge, skills, or behaviours that impact Aboriginal and Torres Strait Islander patient care.
+4.8 Time management: Effectively manage time and workload demands, be punctual, and show ability to prioritise workload to manage patient outcomes and health service functions.
+[If any of t he ab ove outcomes were NOT observed a matrix table will ask to identify: a) which outcome and b) whether additional evidence was provided in the learning plan against that outcome (e.g. attendance at a course)]

-Domain 4 rating overall: 1 🔲 Rarely met 2 Inconsistently met 3 Consistently met 4 🗌 Often exceeded 5 Consistently exceeded [If a rating of 1 or 2 is se met.] elected, this will trigger a c lrop-down menu to specif y which outcome/s were in nconsistently or rarely Feedback on Domain 4 [Free text for Supervisor feedback relates to.] r to provide global feedba ck about the Domain.
-Ple ase identify which outcom e statements this
+Domain 4 rating overall: 1 🗌 Rarely met 2 Inconsistently met 3 Consistently met 4 🗌 Often exceeded 5 Consistently exceeded [If a rating of 1 or 2 is selected, this will trigger a drop-down menu to specify which outcome/s were inconsistently or rarely met.]
+Feedback on Domain 4 [Free text for Supervisor to provide global feedback about the Domain.
+Please identify which outcome statements this feedback relates to.]